HaozeG/CS225/ComputingAssignment/CA2/README.md

 #### appointment

-Type in `5`, this system will make appointments for queuing people.
+Type in `5`, this system will make appointments for people queuing based on different treatment types.
 Appointment information is displayed in terminal.
-_Note: To set the daily capacity of each hospital, you can change the underlined parameters in main.cpp as shown._
+_Note: To set each treatment type's daily capacity of each hospital, you can change the underlined parameters in main.cpp as shown._
 ![daily capacity](./img/capacity.png)

 ### reporting